Ironman 70.3 Training: What Is Zone 5 / VO2 Max?

 3. Combine with Endurance Work

-Insert short bursts of Zone 5 within longer endurance workouts to mimic race fatigue and improve aerobic/anaerobic crossover.
+Insert short bursts of Zone 5 within endurance workouts to mimic race fatigue and improve aerobic/anaerobic crossover.

 4. Prioritize Recovery

 Zone 5 creates deep fatigue.
-Allow ample recovery (Zone 1–2 or rest) between efforts and sessions to adapt without overreaching.
+Allow ample recovery (Zone 1–2 or rest) between efforts and sessions to adapt without over-reaching.

 Zone 5 Workout Examples for Ironman 70.3